Search: 312 results

 Verse ConceptsTombs

-Now it came to pass, when the kingdom was established to him, that he slew his servants that had killed the king his father.
+And it came to pass when the kingdom was established unto him, that he killed his servants who had smitten the king his father.

 Then Amaziah got all Judah together and put them in order by their families, even all Judah and Benjamin, under captains of thousands and captains of hundreds: and he had those of twenty years old and over numbered, and they came to three hundred thousand of the best fighting-men, trained for war and in the use of the spear and the body-cover.